arshad10x/arshad10x/README.md

 - 💡 &nbsp;I like to explore new technologies.
 - 💻 &nbsp;I'm an upcomming *UI Fullstack Developer*.
+- 📌 &nbsp;I'm a fresher and actively looking for new opportunities
 - ✍️ &nbsp;Do checkout my [Portfolio](https://arshadahmed.vercel.app/)
-- 📌 &nbsp; I am a fresher and actively looking for new opportunities
+- 📱  &nbsp; Connect with me on [Linkedin](https://linkedin.com/in/arshadahmed10x)
 - 📩 &nbsp;You can email me at arshadahmed10x@gmail.com.